-- Both Acute and Primary Care Trusts clearly benefit from having students on placements who have been through a Baby Friendly accredited training programme since they will learn and practice more effectively in their practical placements.
+- Both Acute and Community Healthcare Trusts clearly benefit from having students on placements who have been through a Baby Friendly accredited training programme since they will learn and practice more effectively in their practical placements.

 - The processes required to ensure successful accreditation assist with the development of good links with the practice placement areas, and in particular with the training and development of practice mentors.

 - Raising the profile of infant feeding enables it to be given a strong focus within the programme.
 Greater clarity regarding the issues which need to be addressed emerge and for those involved with student midwife education, implementing the Baby Friendly learning outcomes will assist with meeting the NMC skills clusters requirements.